sebalp1987/outlier_model/README.md

 ## IDE Integrations

-Z-FINDER can be integrated into popular IDEs:
+The model can be integrated into popular IDEs:

 * PyCharm: [PyCharm](https://www.jetbrains.com/pycharm/)